Magic Mushrooms Are Now Decriminalized In Denver

 “The psychedelic mushroom folks are following the same playbook that marijuana did.
 They’re starting with decriminalization and then they’re going to move on to commercialization.”

-As reported by The Denver Post, Hunt believes that weed legalization has not been good for the city, and worries that the decriminalization of magic mushrooms will only aggravate the problem.
+As reported by The Denver Post, Hunt believes that marijuana legalization has not been good for the city, and worries that the decriminalization of magic mushrooms will only aggravate the problem.

 “Marijuana has brought more problems than it’s solved to our city and our state, and if we continue to go down this track, we’re going to continue to see Colorado get in worse and worse shape.”